"At MEWSo, we aim to empower the women who feel trapped in polygamous relationships."

 Our research showed a vast array of reasons given for and against entering a polygamous marriage.
 However, ultimately it highlighted that such women are at far greater risk of being abused, isolated, neglected, and in some cases, abandoned.

-If you or someone you know is in a polygamous relationship and would like our help; more information; or would simply like to get in touch, please email:
+If you or anyone you know is in a polygamous relationship and would like our help, more information, or would simply like to get in touch, please email: or visit our Contact Us page.

 If you would like more information about our campaign, please don’t hesitate to contact us.
 If you would like to support our cause, please consider donating or look at our vacancy page for volunteering options.